Preparing Leaders for the 21st Century

-The School was made possible thanks to Mr. Blavatnik’s catalytic gift of £75 million in 2010, one of the most generous donation in the University of Oxford’s history.
+The School was made possible thanks to the Blavatnik Family Foundation’s catalytic gift of £75 million in 2010, one of the most generous donations in the University of Oxford’s history.
 Designed by the architects Herzog & de Meuron, the Blavatnik School of Government’s new building was opened in 2015 and represents the value of openness, collaboration, and transparency that are key to the School’s overall mission of improving public policy.

 Since 2010, the Foundation has provided additional support for the School and its students.